Steps for Removing Phishing Malware From Website?

 How to Identify and Remove Malware From Your Website?

 Hackers upload malware to unprotected websites in different ways - as disguised plugins, source code manipulation, drive-by downloads, malicious redirection, through phishing, via backdoors etc. And these hacks are never visible on your webpage.
 Hackers are extremely sophisticated with their attacks and so advanced that website owners are usually not even aware they’ve been attacked.

 So, how do you know if your website has been infected?
-Furthermore, how do you remove malware from your site once you detect the presence of the malware?
+Furthermore, how to remove malware from my website once you detect the presence of the malware?
+How to fix malware infected website?
 Here are some tips:

 Google website checker is a free service that employs Google's safe browsing technology which helps determine whether a website is safe or potentially dangerous to visit.
 You could check your website for malware presence on Google's free malware checker.

 You could also go for a website check on the Google Console via the "Health" menu.
 The best thing is that in case Google had earlier flagged your website as holding malware, this check would help clear the flag, once you remove malware from site.

 2. Go for a malware scan

 Another great way to check your website for malware is the free website scan service by cWatch Web. cWatch will not only scan for malware but will also rate the security of your website and provide a best malware removal service.